University of Michigan Euthanasia Guidelines

 - Manual cervical dislocation is conditionally acceptable in mice, gerbils, hamsters and other small rodents, bats, rats weighing less than 200 gm, and rabbits or ferrets weighing less than 1 kg.
 Cervical dislocation may be performed on larger rats and rabbits manually by an individual with demonstrated proficiency or if a mechanical dislocator is utilized.

-- In amphibians, fish, and reptiles, decapitation should be followed by pithing of both the brain and spinal cord.
-Decapitation is also acceptable for neonatal rodents less than 10 days of age.
+- In amphibians and reptiles, decapitation should only be used as part of a three step protocol–animals must be anesthetized prior to decapitation, which must be followed by destruction of both the brain and spinal cord (e.g. pithing).
+Fish may be euthanized via decapitation without anesthesia, provided the process is performed rapidly and followed by pithing of the brain and spinal cord.
+Decapitation is acceptable for euthanasia of neonatal rodents less than 10 days of age.

 - This method requires a secondary method to confirm euthanasia (e.g., exsanguination, etc.).
 For fish and reptiles, this should only be used in large species.